sander1095/data-api-builder-demo/README.md

     ```
 2. Run SQL Server by running `docker compose up -d` in `data-api-builder`.
 3. Import the `.bacpac` using SQL Server Management Studio (or another tool).
-4. Run `dotnet tool restore` to install the DAB CLI
+4. Run `dotnet tool restore` to install the DAB CLI.
+   1. If this doesn't work well, try using `dotnet tool install Microsoft.DataApiBuilder -g` instead.
 5. Run `dab start` in `data-api-builder` to start the API.

 ### Demo content